systematic-uol/systematic-uol.github.io/docs/people-insight/activity-book.md

 **Encouraging creativity:** The books were physical, featuring diagrams, timelines, and spaces for activities like body mapping and mind mapping, to move beyond static question-answer formats.
 <br>
 <br>
-**Flexibility in Response:** Participants could: write and draw in the books, type responses on a computer/smartphone, share photos, videos, or voice notes.
+**Flexibility:** Participants could: write and draw in the books, type responses on a computer/smartphone, share photos, videos, or voice notes.
 <br>
 <br>
-**Supporting Engagement:** Conversations with participants were carried out beforehand to ensure clarity and encourage reflective, creative responses.
+**Supported, not stand alone:** Conversations with participants were carried out beforehand to ensure clarity and encourage reflective, creative responses.
 Videos were also available, talking through the activity books.

 ### Activity books as part of a set of methods